AntonioCabrera/FlappyBirdPlayvationTest2020/README.md

 ## Main changes:
+  * Updated to the latest LongTermSupport version of Unity3D 2018 (2018.4.23f1).
   * Main menu and Gameover menu with leaderboards added.
   * Input name menu for the first execution with basic controls to filter url friendly characters and simple checks to show a notice if that name has been already used.
   * Leaderboard records using a http://dreamlo.com/ webservice.